borisdev/research/ML-blockchain-PID/README.md

-# A new layer for enterprise web applications: ML <--> Blockchain <--> PID
+# The big hairy prediction: ZKML will be a new layer for enterprise web applications

+## Timing

+In five years enterprise applications wll start using a new blockchain layer to get PID (personal information data) in order to train machine learning models to solve the heterogeneity prediction problem.

-## Examples of high value predictions dependent on granular PID training data
+## Examples of questions that can only be answered by ML trained trained on granular PID

 - Who has been cured from diabetes that has the same genetic make up as I?
-- What Uber drivers have a great reputation my elderly people with poor sight and hearing?
+- What Uber drivers have a great reputation given by elderly people with poor sight and hearing?
 - Who wants to marry me even though I have the following genetic makeup?

+To solve big these human pain points AI prediction accuracy must move to the very granular subgroup level, and this requires

+- economic incentives and privacy for the data doners.
+- cheap ZKP queries for the enterprise applications

-## What will be the impact of blockchain on the prediction heterogeniety problem?
+## The prediction heterogeniety problem?

-In five years enterprise applications with start using a new blockchain layer to get PID (personal information data) in order to train machine learning models to solve the heterogeneity problem.
-In other words AI prediction accuracy will proven at the very granular subgroup level.
-This can solve many human problems.
+## How can Blockchan + ZKP solve this problem?

 ## Rationale